cloudmesh-community/book/chapters/faq.md

 * <https://github.com/cloudmesh-community/book/blob/master/.mailmap>

 Second, complete the set up your git on the machine you work with in case you use a commandline tool with git init (see our notes on this)

 If you use the GUI you may need to go to the account settings and associate a first name lastname, I however do not know ho to do that, so if you kwon reply ti this

-## FAQ: How to read the technical sections of the lecture notes
+## How to read the technical sections of the lecture notes

-This is an important tip and I recommend that you read it.

 We will add throughout the semester some technical lecture notes.
-These notes contain information on how to run certain things on a computer.
-What we have seen in the past with some students is that they do not read the text between the sections that look like you can just execute them.
-They also may include information that is important and should not be overlooked.
+These notes contain information on how to install and run certain programs on a computer.
+What we have seen in the past with some students is that they do not read the text between the sections.
+Instead they just execute things without reading or understanding assuming that they can juste paste and copy.
+These sections include valuable information that you **must** read before you execute them.

 Here is the workflow on how to read such technical sections

-1. do not execute anything yet
+1. Do not execute anything yet

-2. read the entire section including the lines between the gray boxes
+2. Read the entire section including the lines between the gray boxes

-3. step back and reflect on what you read
+3. Step back and reflect on what you read

-4. reread the section, if a section needs more information google for it (things could be overnight updated on the internet, please remember we are just presenting a snapshot in time here)
+4. Reread the section, if a section needs more information google for it (things could be overnight updated on the internet, please remember we are just presenting a snapshot in time here)

-5. once you have obtained knowledge, decide if the section is relevant for you (e.g. windows sections may not be relevant for MacOS users)
+5. Once you have obtained knowledge, decide if the section is relevant for you (e.g. windows sections may not be relevant for MacOS users)

-6. carefully execute the relevant portions for you
+6. Carefully execute the relevant portions for you

 :warning: AS ALWAYS THERE IS NO GUARANTEE THAT WHAT WE DOCUMENT WORKS OR COULD NOT DESTROY SOMETHING.
 MAKE SURE TO HAVE A BACKUP.
 IF IN